toriborish/Recipes/docs/source/Recipes/Entrees/Sandwich_CroqueMadame.rst

 	Grate more cheese on top.
 Top with other slice, press slightly.
 Cook in a pan with butter, both sides.
 	Place in sheet tray.
 Pour bechamel, grate more cheese.
 Broil until ready.

 	Fry egg.
-Put egg on top of sandwitch.
+Put egg on top of sandwich.

 .. rubric:: References